Looking for a New Mexico road trip itinerary that hits the state’s best sights? Read on!

 Top things to do in Carlsbad

 - Explore magnificent Carlsbad Caverns National Park in the Chihuahua Desert – hit the hiking trails above ground or delve underground to see some of the more than 119 caves that make up the national park.
 It’s one of the top New Mexico tourist attractions.
-Note that reservations are currently required for the national park, see the website for more information.
+Note that reservations are currently required to enter the cavern, see the website for more information.

 - See prairie dogs, roadrunners, mountain lions and more at the Living Desert Zoo and Gardens State Park.